 The engineering work undertaken for this project revolved around five main areas:

-Basement and Grand Gallery: the entire basement floor has been lowered with large structural interventions, removal of full length supporting walls, remodelling of masonry vaulted areas, underpinning and buttressing works.
+1. Basement and Grand Gallery: The entire basement floor was lowered with large structural interventions, removal of full length supporting walls, remodelling of masonry vaulted areas, underpinning and buttressing works.
 The desire to increase visitor flow up the lightly framed Grand Gallery atrium space necessitated the introduction of glazed lifts and large stairwells.
 New entrances allowing level access from Chambers Street required major propping and needling along with tying of the masonry vaulted ground floor.

-North-South Route and Lecture Block comprise escalator installations and extensive remodelling of the existing main staircase area into an open atrium with link bridges and a new fire fighting stair.
+2. North-South Route and Lecture Block alterations included escalator installations and extensive remodelling of the existing main staircase area into an open atrium with link bridges and a new fire fighting stair.

 Ben Adam was the Lead Engineer and internal project manager for the project.
 Colin Eastwood was one of the original Project Engineers who took over the site overseeing role once the main basement alterations were completed.
-The project budget has been strictly controlled with the structural works brought in on budget to meet the stringent requirements of the main funding bodies, HLF and the Scottish Government.
-Working with existing buildings often throws up unknowns which can be the cause of difficulties in terms of both programme and budget, but through careful control of resources and by investigating the building thoroughly at an early stage, we were able to control unknowns to the extent that the structural works were brought in on budget.
+The project budget was strictly controlled with the structural works brought in on budget to meet the stringent requirements of the main funding bodies, HLF and the Scottish Government.
+Working with existing buildings often throws up unknowns, which can be the cause of difficulties in terms of both programme and budget.
+Through careful control of resources and by investigating the building thoroughly at an early stage, we were able to control unknowns to the extent that the structural works were brought in on budget.